-They patted it with their little soft paws, "Shall we make dear little muffins?" said Mittens to Moppet.
+They patted it with their little soft paws-"Shall we make dear little muffins?" said Mittens to Moppet.

-The Tale of Samuel Whiskers But just at that moment somebody knocked at the front door,

-Frightened, Moppet jumped into the flour barrel.
+But just at that moment somebody knocked at the front door, and Moppet jumped into the flour barrel in a fright.

-The Tale of Samuel Whiskers Mittens ran away to the dairy and hid in an empty jar on the stone shelf where the milk pans stand.
+Mittens ran away to the dairy, and hid in an empty jar on the stone shelf where the milk pans stand.

-The visitor was a neighbour, Mrs. Ribby.
+The visitor was a neighbour, Mrs. Ribby; she had called to borrow some yeast.